arresteddevops/ado-hugo/content/episode/all-together-now.md

 +++
-Description = "Angela Dugan of Polaris Solutions and Todd Vernon, CEO &amp; co-founder of VictorOps, join the ADO crew to chat about the challenges of collaborating in a cross-functional team.
+Description = "Angela Dugan of Polaris Solutions and Todd Vernon, CEO & co-founder of VictorOps, join the ADO crew to chat about the challenges of collaborating in a cross-functional team.
 How can tools help facilitate communication among developers, testers, and operations?
 What are some of the best practices to keep in mind?
-And, of course, there just might be some 'horror stories' of communication gone horribly wrong." aliases = ["/7"] author = "Matt" categories = []
+And, of course, there just might be some \"horror stories\" of communication gone horribly wrong." aliases = ["/7"] author = "Matt" categories = []